codeocean5214/MediBot/README.md

 This is a complete End-to-End Machine Learning Project in Python — perfect for students, beginners, and anyone looking to add an AI + Healthcare project to their portfolio.

-✨ By the end, you’ll learn how to:

-Collect and preprocess medical data

-Train a model to detect diseases from symptoms

-Build a chatbot interface (with follow-up questions & advice)

-Integrate AI into a user-friendly healthcare solution

-📌 Technologies used: Python, Scikit-learn, Pandas, NLP, Machine Learning

-💬 If you’re a beginner in ML/AI, this project will help you understand how to turn an idea into a working application.

-🔔 Subscribe for more AI, ML, and Python projects: @souvikchai

-📢 Share this project with your friends who are into Data Science & Healthcare AI!